 The original Android version of IVy was updated to support wireless, and the iPad/iPhone version supports wireless “out of the box.”
 It can be used with one- or two-channel SMUs, and is able to source and measure currents at the same time.
 The two-channel version gives curve-trace capabilities.

 As the first truly interactive measurement type application from Tektronix, it avoids having to write a program to, for example, do a full collector-voltage sweep or step the base current.
-The interactive graph includes a touch slider that changes the source value of the instrument, and it comes with user-friendly drop-down menus (Fig. 2).
+The interactive graph includes a touch slider that changes the source value of the instrument, and it comes with user-friendly drop-down menus (Fig. 2).2.
+The app uses a wireless interface to the SMU; the interactive graph includes a touch slider that changes the source value of instrument and comes with user-friendly drop-down menus.

 The app is a good upgrade to what is essentially standard equipment, and will be useful to both expert and novice alike.
 Hoersten gave a good example of a keyboard make that was good at materials and keyboard mechanics, but didn’t understand enough about LED backlighting to figure out why the LEDs devices weren’t bright enough.
 Using the app, they quickly figured out that it was a drive-current issue: They were trying to drive all of the LEDs off a single 9-V battery and it couldn’t supply enough current.
 The app and SMU combination took away the pain of having to write the code to drive the devices.